pimutils/khal/doc/source/usage.rst

 * use some common editing short cuts in most text fields (:kbd:`ctrl+w` deletes word before cursor, :kbd:`ctrl+u` (:kbd:`ctrl+k`) deletes till the beginning (end) of the line, :kbd:`ctrl+a` (:kbd:`ctrl+e`) will jump to the beginning (end) of the line
-* in the date and time field you can increment and decrement the number under the cursor with :kbd:`ctrl+a` and :kbd:`ctrl+x` (time in 15 minute steps)
+* in the date and time fields you can increment and decrement the number under the cursor with :kbd:`ctrl+a` and :kbd:`ctrl+x` (time in 15 minute steps)
+* in the date fields you can access a miniature calendar by pressing `enter`
 * activate actions by pressing :kbd:`enter` on text enclosed by angled brackets, e.g.
   :guilabel:`< Save >` (sometimes this might open a pop up)